 Interview with the Author:

-1) What is short synopsis of the book?
+1) What a is short synopsis of the book?

 There are two themes that define this book: stories and encounters with God.
 This book is about real pentecostals who suffered and how they experienced God and others in the midst of their suffering.
 It tells the stories of how God did not intervene when people had prayed.
 It, then, looks at those stories through the lens of Scripture and psychology to form a fuller theological understanding of suffering and healing.